codinggita/cyber_note/README.md

 **Tech Stack:**

-- Frontend:
+* Frontend:

-    React.js for building an interactive and responsive user interface.
+- React.js for building an interactive and responsive user interface.

-- Backend:
+* Backend:

-    Node.js and Express.js for server-side development.
+- Node.js and Express.js for server-side development.
-    MongoDB for the NoSQL database to store notes and user data.
+- MongoDB for the NoSQL database to store notes and user data.

-- Authentication:
+* Authentication:

-    JSON Web Tokens (JWT) for secure user authentication.
+- JSON Web Tokens (JWT) for secure user authentication.

-- Real-time Collaboration:
+* Real-time Collaboration:

-    Socket.io for establishing real-time communication channels.
+- Socket.io for establishing real-time communication channels.

+* Deployment:

+- Deployment on Netlify and AWS.

 **Future Enhancements:**